wanghaisheng/responsive-landing-page-starter/content/blog/en/add-sms-verification-in-a-react-native-app-using-node-js-and-express-dr.md

 * [Verify API](https://www.vonage.com/communications-apis/verify/)
 * [SMS API](https://www.vonage.com/communications-apis/sms/)

-To complete this tutorial, you will need a [Vonage API account](http://developer.nexmo.com/ed?c=blog_text&ct=2020-05-26-add-sms-verification-in-a-react-native-app-using-node-js-and-express-dr).

 **<sign-up></sign-up>**

-Once you have an account, you can find your API Key and API Secret at the top of the [Vonage API Dashboard](http://developer.nexmo.com/ed?c=blog_text&ct=2020-05-26-add-sms-verification-in-a-react-native-app-using-node-js-and-express-dr).

 ![The Vonage dashboard showing the API secrets](/content/blog/add-sms-verification-in-a-react-native-app-using-node-js-and-express/vonage_keys.png "The Vonage dashboard showing the API secrets")